thomasgolian/pc_build_2023/README.md

   ![](https://github.com/thomasgolian/pc_build_2023/blob/bef6b9f7326a6e75aed41578a2f69f95fba5bdee/pc%20build%2006.JPG)

- 8) For good measure and practice, since I hadn't worn an anti-static band before, I used one when inserting cpu and RAM.
-Though unlikely to get ESD, I wore it anyone.
+ 8) For good measure and practice, I used wrist band when inserting cpu and RAM.
+Unlikely to get ESD but I wore it anyway.
 Most of the time just touching metal case.
 I also forgot to take pictures of my thermal paste, but everything went smoothly. (and my cpu temp has been running fine low temperatures when under heavy gaming load, so I imagine my thermal paste application is correct and working as intended with the heat sink)
  ![](https://github.com/thomasgolian/pc_build_2023/blob/7d04f986246bd2878d9f924d84660639a8a6161a/pc%20build%2007.JPG)

  ![](https://github.com/thomasgolian/pc_build_2023/blob/7d04f986246bd2878d9f924d84660639a8a6161a/pc%20build%2008.JPG)